Murat Gassiev: Gassiev vs. Włodarczyk

+Unified cruiserweight champion

 Gassiev vs. Dorticos

 Immediately after Gassiev's win over Włodarczyk, WBA 'Regular' champion Yuniel Dorticos (22–0, 21 KOs), who defeated Dmitry Kudryashov in September to advance to the semi-finals, entered the ring.
 Gassiev and Dorticos posed in a face off to start the buildup to their fight.
 Dorticos told Gassiev, "Take a good vacation.
 I wanna prepare the right dosage for you of ibuprofen and anesthesia for the next fight, so it’s less painful."
 On 29 October 2017, Gassiev's trainer Abel Sanchez stated the fight could take place on 20 January 2018.
 The fight was confirmed to take place at the Bolshoy Ice Dome in Sochi, Russia on 3 February 2018.
 On 1 February 2018, the WBA demoted Lebedev to 'champion in recess' and promoted Dorticos from 'regular' to 'full' champion in order for the fight with Gassiev to be a true unification.
 The WBA stated the winner of the tournament would be mandated to fight Lebedev.

 Gassiev dropped Dorticos three times in round 12 to score a dramatic win and advance to the final of the tournament.
 The last knockdown drove Dorticos through the ropes, forcing referee Eddie Claudio to end the bout at 2 minutes and 52 seconds.
 At the time of stoppage Gassiev was ahead 105–104, 106–103, 106–103 on all three scorecards.
 The first knockdown came after a left hook to the jaw.
 Dorticos got back to his feet on unsteady legs.
 Gassiev knocked him down for a second time with a left hook to the head.
 Dorticos was always coming forward, but looked fatigued in the second half of the fight.
 CompuBox Stats showed that Gassiev landed 190 of 608 punches thrown (31%), this included 139 of 278 power punches and Dorticos landed 132 of his 602 thrown (22%).
 Dorticos was upset after the fight and remained on his stool for an extended period of time.
 He cried at the post fight press conference.
 Gassiev walked over to him and consoled him.